ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 $ ./eqiva.py Wohnz --mode manual --temp 16.5 --status --print
 ```

 This command connects to the device with alias 'Wohnz'.
-Then it sends three commands and print gathered information:
+Then it sends four commands and prints gathered information:
 1. Set thermostat to manual mode
 2. Set temperature to 16.5°C
 3. Request status
-4. Print gateherde information
+4. Print gathered information

 ## Basic commands
 ### Ask for help
 Type the following to get help for all commands
 ```
-$ ./mipow.py --help
+$ ./eqiva.py --help
 ...
 ```